adminph-de/k8s-examples/azure/persistend-storage/azurefiles/README.md

 # AzureFiles as persistent storage mount (Static)

-> This example creates an [Apache2](https://hub.docker.com/_/httpd) POD on your Kubernetes Cluster and attaches an Azuer StorrageAccount's share (wwwroot) to the POD.
+> This example creates an [Apache2](https://hub.docker.com/_/httpd) POD on your Kubernetes Cluster and attaches an Azure StorrageAccount's share (wwwroot) to the POD.
-It demonstrate persistent volume mount to a static created Azure StorrageAccount.
+It demonstrates a persistent volume mount to a static created Azure StorrageAccount.
+Check the [References](#References) at the end of the document for more information.

 ## Folder Structure